NVIDIA/aistore/python/aistore/sdk/etl/webserver/README.md

 ---

-## When *not* to use INIT code

-The “init code” path is great for tiny one-off functions, but:
+## `ais etl init code` vs. AIStore ETL SDK Webservers

+While AIStore supports `ais etl init code` for deploying simple ETL functions quickly, it comes with several limitations that make it less suitable for production-grade or performance-sensitive workloads.

+The **`init code`** approach is ideal for basic, lightweight use cases, but it:

-* Lacks an init hook for heavy setup
+- Offers **no initialization hook** for preloading models or heavy setup
-* Can’t bundle system binaries or native libs
+- **Cannot bundle system binaries or native libraries**
-* Forces a single-function style
-* Limited runtimes & no WebSocket support

-For anything beyond the simplest workloads, our ETL Webserver SDK is a better fit.
+- Enforces a **single-function (`transform()`) structure**
+- Has **limited runtime support** (e.g., no Go, no WebSocket support)
+- Lacks support for **direct-put optimizations**
+- Provides **no concurrency tuning or advanced configuration**

+For anything beyond the most basic transformation logic, the SDK webserver approach is the recommended path.
+It lets you scale efficiently, build robust services, and focus entirely on your transformation logic while the SDK takes care of everything else.

 ---